/

 How is the course examined?

 The A-level will be examined in the summer of the second year.
-Exams will cover all of the two years’ work including practical skills.
-There will also be practical assessments throughout the course which leads to a Practical Endorsement of competency in Physics practical work.
+Exams will cover the entire two years’ work over three papers including practical skills.
+There will also be 12 practical assessments throughout the course which leads to a certificate of competency in physics practical work (CPAC).

 Where next?

-Career opportunities for students studying Physics together with other subjects (see below) are very good.
-The demands of industry for people with qualifications in these subjects are increasing while the number with such qualifications is decreasing.
-A degree in Physics opens the way to a wide variety of careers.
-Employers in unrelated fields also hold it in high regard because of its intellectual rigour.
+Career opportunities for students studying Physics together with other subjects are excellent.
+Physicists are highly sought after and the lack of properly qualified physicists creates huge demand for graduates.
+Employers in unrelated fields also hold it in high regard because of its conceptual nature and intellectual rigour.

 What does the course combine well with?

-Maths, Chemistry, Biology, Electronics, Computing, Economics or Design combine well with Physics.
-We advise that students wishing to do A-level Physics do it alongside A-level Mathematics.
+Maths, Electronics, Chemistry, Biology, Computer Science, Economics or Design combine well with Physics.
+We advise that students wishing to study A-level Physics do it alongside A-level Mathematics.

 College Entry Requirements